grafana/grafana/README.md

 ## Documentation & Support

-Be sure to read the [getting started guide](http://docs.grafana.org/guides/gettingstarted/) and the other feature guides.
+Be sure to read the [Getting Started](http://docs.grafana.org/guides/gettingstarted/) guide and the other feature guides.

 ## Run from master